FuelLabs/fuels-wallet/.changeset/tiny-beds-flow.md

 ---
-"fuels-wallet": minor
+"fuels-wallet": patch
 ---

-feat: add auto update wallet in background
+feat: add auto-update wallet in the background